-With these factors in mind, many turn to surgical intervention if their injuries are acute enough.
-What’s more, many of the people opting for surgery have no idea what to expect, and this can greatly reduce success rate of their treatment.
+Many patients turn to surgical intervention if their injuries are acute enough.
+Unfortunately, many of the people opting for surgery have no idea what to expect which can greatly reduce the success rate of their treatment.

 Rotator Cuff Anatomy

-To begin, you should understand that the shoulder is a ball and socket joint, wherein a “ball”, in this case the head of the humerus (arm bone), rests in the “socket” of the shoulder (a bone known as the scapula).
+The shoulder is a ball and socket joint, wherein a “ball”, in this case, the head of the humerus (arm bone), rests in the “socket” of the shoulder (a bone known as the scapula).

 This design allows for a high dexterity to stability ratio when combined with the numerous muscles which surround the bones and the tendons which tether the bones to the muscle.

-Each of these muscles has its own tendon and these four tendons converge to form the rotator cuff tendon.
+Each of these muscles has its tendon and these 4 tendons converge to form the rotator cuff tendon.
 The rotator cuff tendon is simply a fibrous sheath that attaches across the outside of the humeral head.
-Together with the muscles, these tendons allow us to move our shoulder through muscle constriction and relaxation.
+Together with the muscles, these tendons allow us to move our shoulders through muscle constriction and relaxation.

-Though each of these components can become a source of pain or dysfunction in the shoulder, the most common rotator cuff injury is a tear.
-These tears can occur following acute trauma or may be due to degenerative effects overtime.
-Whatever the case may be, patients will feel a drastic reduction in range of motion, pain, swelling, and instability following a rotator cuff tear.
+One of the more common rotator cuff injuries is a tear.
+These tears can occur following acute trauma or may be due to degenerative effects over time.
+Patients will feel a drastic reduction in the range of motion, pain, swelling, and instability following a rotator cuff tear.

-Rotator cuff injuries are most common in people who express repeated overhead motions or engage in activities which require forceful pulling maneuvers.
-Athletes, drummers, and blue-collar workers whose jobs entail long bouts of physical exertion involving the shoulder are most susceptible to these types of injuries.
+Rotator cuff injuries are most common in people over the age of 60 or who express repeated overhead motions.
+Athletes, drummers, and workers whose jobs entail long bouts of physical exertion involving the shoulder are most susceptible to these types of injuries.

 Diagnosing Rotator Cuff Tears

-After any acute injury or at the onset of the above-mentioned symptoms, it may be best to have a trained health team perform a diagnosis of your rotator cuff.
+After an acute injury or at the onset of the above-mentioned symptoms, you should have a trained health team perform a diagnosis of your rotator cuff.
 These assessments can help a person prevent further damage and ensure that proper treatment takes place.

-Doctors will run a routine medical background check to uncover any past trauma which may be causing symptoms and follow this up with a physical examination.
+Doctors will run a routine medical background check to uncover any past trauma which may be causing symptoms.
+They will follow this up with a physical examination.

-If the initial tests confirm that there is a deeper issue, doctors will move on to a range of imaging tests.
+If the initial tests confirm an issue, doctors will move on to a range of imaging tests.
 These tests will provide an inside view of the structures within the shoulder and give doctors more insight into what may be causing the problem.
 Standard imaging tests include:

-- An MRI: Using radio waves and magnetic fields, doctors can take detailed pictures of your shoulder.
+- MRI: Using radio waves and magnetic fields, doctors can take detailed pictures of your shoulder.

 - X-rays: Will show doctors whether the humeral head is pushing into the rotator cuff space and creating the symptoms of a rotator cuff tear.